-The paper was produced by the Regulatory Assistance Project (RAP) as a subcontract under EPA Contract EP-D-11-084.
-The paper was written by David Farnsworth, David Littell, and Chris James, of RAP and Kelly Speakes-Backman of the Alliance to Save Energy.
+This paper was produced by the Regulatory Assistance Project (RAP) as a subcontract under EPA Contract EP-D-11-084.
+The paper was funded by the U.S. Department of State under an agreement with the U.S. Environmental Protection Agency to support the Greenhouse Gas Data Initiative of the US-China Climate Change Working Group.
+It was written by David Farnsworth, David Littell, and Chris James, of RAP and Kelly Speakes-Backman of the Alliance to Save Energy.
 The RAP review team included Camille Kadoch and Donna Brutkoski.